Directional Dark Field for Nanoscale Full-Field Transmission X-Ray Microscopy: Discussion

+By utilizing the extended shadow region of the closed C-AP, we were able to increase the maximum magnitude of the scattering vector from \SI{0.0102}{\per\angstrom} to \SI{0.0126}{\per\angstrom} and thus enhance the signal, particularly for smaller feature sizes (Figure \ref{fig:ext_df}).
 The signal increase dropped for a gold feature size of \SI{50}{\nano\meter}, corresponding to the derived limit of the extended dark-field setup.
 However, inconsistencies in the condenser and FZP, such as collapsed zones, can lead to a deviation from the theoretically calculated limit.
 Furthermore, the theoretical limit does not necessarily correspond to feature sizes that are no longer visible in the dark field.
 For these feature sizes, the first peak in the reciprocal space lies outside the q-range of the setup, but can still contribute to the image formation, as discussed in Wirtensohn et al. \cite{Wirtensohn2024}.
 Either way, the experiment shows that the response to different feature sizes can be controlled by modifying the illumination and adapting the DF-APs.
 With a well controlled illumination pattern and matched apertures, this could ultimately lead to size-selective dark-field imaging, where the feature sizes contributing to the dark-field signal can be tuned precisely.